 The answer, of course, is taking great meeting notes!

-In this article we’re going to take a look at 8 tips and 4 tools for taking the best meeting notes.
+In this article we’re going to take a look at 8 tips and 4 tools for taking the best meeting notes you can.

 Before we dive into the tips and tools, it’s important to understand how to take the best meeting notes.

-To take the best meeting notes you need to ensure you cover at least these 5 points:
+To take the best meeting minutes you need to ensure you cover at least these 5 points:

 Make a list of everyone in attendance in case you need to pass on any information after the meeting.